thehimel/lawyers/README.md

 ```

 ## User Types
-A company having 2 types of users: Employee and Manager.
+A company having 3 types of users: Lawyer, Customer, and Manager.

 allauth has default SignupForm, SignupView.
 Do not override it.
 Let it be remain at accounts/signup.
 And do not change the signup form in the settings.py for allauth - it will override the save method and won't allow our employee and manager signup views to save anything extra.

 We have customized the following files for the tasks below.
 users/forms/, users/views/, templates/users

-1. Employee
+1. Lawyer
-Create custom signup form for employee.
+Create custom signup form for lawyer.
-Create custom signup view for employee.
+Create custom signup view for lawyer.
 You must use a custom template in this signup view.

-2. Manager
+2. Customer
-Create custom signup form for manager.
+Create custom signup form for customer.
-Create custom signup view for manager.
+Create custom signup view for customer.
 You must use a custom template in this signup view.

+3. Managers are created internally from admin panel.

 ## Frontend
-MDB-Free_4.19.1 with Boostrap 4 is used for frontend.
-[Link](https://mdbootstrap.com/docs/jquery/getting-started/download/)
+Boostrap 4.5.3 is used for frontend.
+[Link](https://getbootstrap.com/docs/4.5/getting-started/introduction/)

 Design of base.html
 It was designed with the index.html file from mbd4 and allauth base.html.

-Integrate MDB4 with all the html files inside templates/account.
+Integrate Bootstrap with all the html files inside templates/account.
 The account folder is downloaded from the template directory of allauth github repository.

 ## Deletion of Files Changed by the User